SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 ### Procedure

 1. Check if in SAP Solution Manager, there is a change document in status "in development".
 See [Check for a Change Document in Status "In Development" (`checkChangeInDevelopment`)](#check-for-a-change-document-in-status-in-development-checkchangeindevelopment).
-2. (Optional) Create a transport request for a change document in SAP Solution Manager.
+2. Create a transport request for a change document in SAP Solution Manager.
 See [(Optional) Create a Transport Request (`transportRequestCreate`)](#optional-create-a-transport-request-transportrequestcreate).
-3. Upload a file to your transport request for a change document in SAP Solution Manager.
+3. (Optional) Upload a file to your transport request for a change document in SAP Solution Manager.
 See [Upload a File to Your Transport Request (`transportRequestUploadFile`)](#upload-a-file-to-a-transport-request-transportrequestuploadfile).
-4. (Optional) Release your transport request for a change document in SAP Solution Manager.
+4. Release your transport request for a change document in SAP Solution Manager.
 See [(Optional) Release a Transport Request (`transportRequestRelease`)](#optional-release-a-transport-request-transportrequestrelease).

 ## Check for a Change Document in Status "In Development" (`checkChangeInDevelopment`)